Edinburgh derby: Local competitions and other Edinburgh clubs

 In the late 19th and early 20th century, the clubs often met each other ten times in a single season due to the plethora of local competitions, such as the East of Scotland Shield, Rosebery Charity Cup, Wilson Cup, and the Dunedin Cup.
 These competitions also involved the other clubs in Edinburgh and the surrounding area.
 Hearts and Hibs were the most frequent winners of these competitions.
 The East of Scotland Shield is the only one of the local competitions that is contested by Hearts and Hibs today, albeit by young reserve teams.
 The Shield is contested by a one-off match and gate takings are given to the Edinburgh Football Association.

 St Bernard's, Leith Athletic, the original Edinburgh City and Meadowbank Thistle all represented the city of Edinburgh in the Scottish Football League.
 As Hibs did not enter the league until the 1893–94 season, the first league derby was actually played between Hearts and Leith Athletic on 24 October 1891 (Hearts winning 3–1).
 The first league derby between Hearts and Hibs was played at Tynecastle on 28 September 1895, with Hearts winning 4–3.
 The four teams took part in the Lord Provost's Rent Relief Cup in late 1921 to raise money for the unemployed (a Glasgow version was also played); the final was between Hearts and Hibs (won by Hearts), but was not played until May 1923.

-The introduction of the Scottish football pyramid system allowed Edinburgh City to gain promotion to the Scottish Professional Football League (SPFL) in 2016, but they have not yet played either Hearts or Hibs in a SPFL match.
-Civil Service Strollers and Spartans take part in the North Edinburgh Derby in the Lowland Football League, while Edinburgh University are also involved in the league.
+The introduction of the Scottish football pyramid system has allowed Edinburgh City (2016) and Spartans (2023) to gain promotion to the Scottish Professional Football League (SPFL).
+Neither club has yet played either Hearts or Hibs in a SPFL match, although Hearts have been drawn to play Spartans in the 2023–24 Scottish Cup.
+Civil Service Strollers and Edinburgh University play in the Lowland League.
 The East of Scotland League also features derby matches, with six clubs based in Edinburgh.

 The term is also used for matches in women's football, including games between Hibernian, Hearts and Spartans.